nest/nestml/doc/pynestml_toolchain/extensions.rst

    Modifying the AST visitor: The *ASTVisitor* class is adapted to support the new type of AST node.
 The dispatcher functions are adapted, while new monomorphic hook methods are added.

-An initialized AST represents a base for further checks and modifications. `Section 1 <front.md>`__ illustrated how semantical checks are implemented by means of a symbol table and a set of context conditions.
+An initialized AST represents a base for further checks and modifications. :ref:`Section 1: The model-processing Frontend` illustrated how semantical checks are implemented by means of a symbol table and a set of context conditions.
 With a new type of block, it is, therefore, necessary to adapt the symbol table building routine.
 Extending the *ASTVisitor* class, all modifications are focused in the *ASTSymbolTableVisitor*. :numref:`fig_adapting_astsymboltablevisitor` illustrates how the symbol table construction routine has to be adapted.

 .. _fig_adapting_astsymboltablevisitor: